#GathreGood with DeNai Jones of Petunia Pickle Bottom

 We had the chance to meet the Petunia Pickle Bottom team recently and were blown away.
 DeNai and Braden are the real deal.
 They have been leaders in the industry for 17 years now but you'd never guess based off how generous they are with their time.
-Who else out there saved up their pennies to buy a Petunia diaper bag? 🙋🏼 Jess and I sure did and we feel like every mama has or needs to.
+Who else out there saved up their pennies to buy a Petunia diaper bag? 🙋🏼Jess and I sure did and we feel like every mama has or needs to.
 After meeting this powerhouse couple, we couldn't more highly recommend their incredible brand as the best of the best!
 Thanks DeNai for spreading SO much good. xo

--We feel like you’re famous, but how would you describe yourself to someone who didn’t know anything about you?
+We feel like you’re famous, but how would you describe yourself to someone who didn’t know anything about you?

 Oh gosh, you guys make me laugh!
 I would have to say, family is at the center of everything for me.
 Creativity is at my core, woven deep.
 I don’t sit idle, unless I allow myself.
 No greater gift given to me was the example my parents gave me--marriage and parenting.
 I only hope to do the same for our boys.

--Tell us about how Petunia was born?
+Can you tell us how Petunia was born?

 Long story short, without my husband’s (and family, and friend’s) encouragement Petunia Pickle Bottom would never have come to be.
 I cannot believe it has almost been 18 years (officially 17 years on paper).
 Petunia Pickle Bottom was born at a time when the concept of a diaper bag designed for a mother’s aesthetic, truly did not exist.
 It was a tough sell in 2000, especially for the price.
 The business was literally started in the garage, six years before we had babies.
 It was our first child.
 Slow and steady growth helped to build the brand we are today.

--What are you most proud of accomplishing with Petunia?
+What are you most proud of accomplishing with Petunia?

-I think I can speak for all three of us-- our brand.
+I think I can speak for all three of us -- our brand.
 Staying true to our core values, it always shines through.

--And on the flip side, what have been some of your failures and how have you overcome them?
+On the flip side, what have been some of your failures and how have you overcome them?

 Too many to list, really.
 The biggest mistake is not learning from our mistakes; we are guilty of that on a few occasions.
 Failures are painful, we have all had to force ourselves to let them go, and put one foot in front of the other.
 Also, giving encouragement and grace to one another when needed.